-- (vi) Penalty 5b (Hit from the Centre).
-Umpire A places the ball on the centre line opposite the centre of the goal.
-Umpire B acts as in Penalty 5a. - (vii) Penalty 6 (Ball hit behind by Defender).
-This penalty is awarded if a defender hits the ball over his own back line (Rule 25) either directly or off his own pony or after glancing off the boards or goal post.
-If however it strikes any other player or an umpire before going behind it is a hit in.
-Umpire A places the ball on the 60 yard line opposite where it went out of play over the back line but not more than 40 yards from the centre.
-Umpire B will take the left hand goal post in line with the ball with the goal judge likewise on the right.
-None of the defending side to be forward of the 30 yard line.
-The attacking side can be where they choose.
-It may also be awarded for delay in hitting in (Rule 24e). - (viii) Penalty 7 (Throw-in).
+- viii.
+Penalty 7 (Throw-in).
 The umpire may award a Penalty 7 for the incorrect taking of a penalty from the spot where the penalty was due to be taken and for infringement of the one tap rule (Rule 33p).
-They may also award a Penalty 7 for unnecessary delay or for any other offence which would penalise too severely the team against whom it was awarded. - (ix) Penalty 10 (a) (Player Sent Off for Rest of the Chukka).
+They may also award a Penalty 7 for unnecessary delay or for any other offence which would penalise too severely the team against whom it was awarded. - ix.
+Penalty 10 (a) (Player Sent Off for Rest of the Chukka).
 The umpires may send off a player for a chukka or the remainder of a chukka, in addition to any other penalty, for a foul or conduct prejudicial to the game (Rule 38).
 The player sent off must return immediately to the pony lines and the game will continue with three players on the side penalised.
 Before they send off a player, the umpires must be in agreement.
 If not then the referee must decide.
 The umpires must make it clear to the player being sent off and his team captain whether they have awarded Penalty 10(a) or 10(b), particularly in the last chukka.
-The umpires must complete a report form at the end of the match and hand it to the Polo Manager of the host club.
-Any substitution must comply with Rule 21. - (x) Penalty 10 (b) (Player Sent Off for Rest of the Match).
+The umpires must complete a report form at the end of the match and hand it to the Polo Manager of the host club, who will forward one copy to the State Association and one copy to the APC.
+Any substitution must comply with Rule 2I. - x.
+Penalty 10 (b) (Player Sent Off for Rest of the Match).
 The umpires may send off a player for the remainder of the match for a similar but more serious offence than Penalty 10(a).
-The same restrictions will apply.
+The same restrictions will apply a.
+Prolongation of Last Chukka in Event of a Tie (Rule 16b).
+The last chukka shall normally end, although the ball may be still in play, at the first stroke of the 7 minute bell.
+However if the scores are tied and the match is to be played to a result, then the chukka shall continue until a goal is scored or the second bell (7 1⁄2 minutes) is sounded.
+If still a tie then after an interval of 5 minutes, the match shall be continued until sudden death.
+Ends are not changed.
+If, however, goals are to be widened by agreement of the Captains, because the Tournament Rules require it or because the extra chukka has been scoreless, then ends are changed and the ball is thrown in from the centre.
+Play with widened goals must not start with a Penalty.
+Any such awarded must be played out in the previous chukka.